 - Preheat stovetop grill to medium-high heat.

-- Thread chicken onto skewers and cook until chicken juices run clear, 5 to 6 minutes per side.
+- Thread chicken onto skewers and cook on stovetop grill until chicken is no longer pink and juices run clear, 5 to 6 minutes per side.

 - Melt ghee butter in a saucepan over medium heat.
 Cook the onions in hot ghee until softened, 5 to 6 minutes.
 Stir garlic, coriander, turmeric, paprika, garam masala, ginger, cayenne pepper, salt, and pepper with the onion; cook for about 1 minute more.
 Add crushed fresh tomatoes to the onion; cook until softened, about 5 minutes.
 Reduce heat to medium-low.